Cacti/plugin_thold/README.md

 * issue#361: Thresholds are not applying CDEF's correctly

+* issue#369: When saving a template, notification lists of all templates are updated

 * issue#384: Call to undefined function rrdtool_execute() in thold_functions.php:4094

+* issue#395: Filtering on Ack Required field does not work

 --- 1.3.2 ---